 - Vanilla extract – Always use pure vanilla extract for the best flavor.

-- Eggs – We use Eggland’s Best eggs.
-They are always fresh and always help create the best baked goods!
+- Eggs – Use fresh eggs to create the best baked goods!

 - Graham cracker crust – Create a homemade crust with graham crackers, pecans, light brown sugar, cinnamon, salt and butter.